dmtrKovalenko/cypress-real-events/README.md

 ### cy.realType

 Runs a sequence of native press events (via `cy.realPress`).
 This can be used to simulate real typing.
-Make sure that type event is global.
+Make sure that type of event is global.
 This means that it is not attached to any field.

 ```js
 cy.realType("type any text"); // type any text on the page